ionify/about/origin.md

         , "stored as a" : "server-defined variable"
         }
 ```
-Close, but still too removed from valid JSON syntax 🤔
+This was close, but still too removed from valid JSON syntax 🤔

 ## discovery

 Success came in 2007 when, through diligent
 [study](https://ecma-international.org/publications/files/ECMA-ST-ARCH/ECMA-262,%203rd%20edition,%20December%201999.pdf)
-👨🏾‍🏫 and object-literal syntax experimentation 👨🏽‍🔬, Michael discovered that it was
+👨🏾‍🏫 and object-literal syntax experimentation 👨🏽‍🔬, Michael discovered that it was possible
-possible to interact with anonymous objects, like JSON, by
+to interact with anonymous objects, like JSON, by
 [invoking & observing notified object type conversions](ions/ion.md#function)!
 👨🏾‍💻👌🏾